Frederiksholms Kanal 16–18: Architecture

-Rach building consists of four storeys over a high cellar and a Mansard roof.
+Each building consists of four storeys over a high cellar and a mansard roof.
 They are six bays wide.
 Both buildings have a balcony at each of the outer bays on the first floor and No. 16 has an additional balcony in front of the two central bays on the top floor.

 The interior of the two gateways are decorated with a copy of Bertel Thorvaldsen's Alexander frieze.
-The 35-metre-long and one-metre-tall relief frieze was originally commissioned for the popal Palazzo del Quirinale in 1912 in connection with Napoleon's planned visit to the city.
+The 35-metre-long and one-metre-tall relief frieze was originally commissioned for the papal Palazzo del Quirinale in 1912 in connection with Napoleon's planned visit to the city.
 It was completed in just three months.

 The walls of the staircase at No. 18 are richly decorated with murals created for Rudolph Christensen in the 1890s by C.W.
 Juulmann & Søn in Nørregade.
 The decorations include imitated marble panels and sandstone pilasters and painted ornaments.
 The landings feature murals of landscapes and houses.
 One of them is of the Christensens family's first country house at Jægersborg Allé.

 Today

 The Attorney general (Rigsadvokaten) is based at No. 16.
-The Christensen family's 15-room apartment, now known as the Victorian Home (Daish: Klunkehjemmet), can only be visited on guided tours.
+The Christensen family's 15-room apartment, now known as the Victorian Home (Danish: Klunkehjemmet), can only be visited on guided tours.
 Guided tours in English are available on Saturdays at 14:00 from June through September.